 What is happening in Yemen?

-Nine years of war in Yemen have left more than 18 million people – over half of the population – in desperate need of protection and life-saving assistance.
+The conflict has caused significant loss of life and injury, displacing 4.8 million people and leaving more than 19 million people – over half of the population – in desperate need of protection and life-saving assistance.

 Thousands of children have lost their lives and suffered life-altering injuries.
-They have been forced from their homes – many, multiple times – cut off from food, healthcare, and other essential services.
-Nearly half of all children under five are now facing malnutrition.
-And 2 in 5 children are out of school..
+They have been forced from their homes – many, multiple times – and cut off from food, healthcare, and other essential services.

 Recent regional conflict dynamics have exacerbated the situation.
 The impact of the security threat in the Red Sea is hampering aid efforts, as disruption to trade is pushing up prices and causing delays in shipments of life-saving goods.

-Over the past nine years, many children have lost everything.
-Some carry their favourite, toy or book, others a blanket.
+Over the past ten years, many children have lost everything.
+Some carry their favourite toy or book, others a blanket.

 The struggle for education